LoreFedi28/Lab-Programmazione/README.md

 ## Features

 - **Activity Management**:
-  - Add activities with descriptions.
+  - Add activities with descriptions and due dates.
   - Mark activities as completed or not completed.
-  - Remove activities by index.
+  - Remove activities by index with confirmation.
-  - Display all activities with their statuses.
+  - Display all activities with their statuses, sorted by due date.

 - **File Operations**:
   - Save activities to a file in a serialized format.
   - Load activities from a file, restoring the list.
+  - Automatically load activities from the last saved file at startup.

 - **Unit Testing**:
   - Comprehensive tests for `Activity` and `TodoList` classes using Google Test.